-Next Generation Point-to-Point Links
+Connecting Next Generation Point-to-Point Links

 Note: The next generation secondary Point-to-Point component does not include a built-in supervision unit.
-It is managed by the supervision module installed at the remote location.
+The DAS components installed at the master unit location and the DAS components installed at the remote location are managed by two separate supervision modules.